ismaGR/cnv-mongoDb/README.md

 # ODIN_CNV
-CNV fonctionality for ODIN portal.
+CNV functionality for ODIN project portal.

 The database will be implemented in Mongo DB (NoSQL) using Spring Boot Tool.